LeHuman/ATinyQC3Controller/README.md

 Unfortunately, the charger that I bought does not seem to actually be QC 3.0.
 My only clue is that it does not output 5V on standby, and, from what I understand, the QC standard makes chargers output 5V on standby.
 Regardless, this does not let me power the ATiny from the same port.

-Regardless, everything else, like the menu system and the potentiometer, seems to be working just fine.
+Nevertheless, everything else, like the menu system and the potentiometer, seems to be working just fine.